How to get a loan with no credit

 Authorized users

 You could become an authorized user on the credit card account of a trusted family member or friend.
 While you’ll be able to make purchases with your card, the primary cardholder is ultimately responsible for all the charges made on the account.
 Becoming an authorized user could build your credit if you both use the account responsibly and that activity is reported to the credit bureaus.
-But be aware that negative actions could hurt both of your credit.
+But negative actions could hurt both of your credit.

 How to monitor your credit